Propensity score matching for estimating a marginal hazard ratio: Resampling-based inference

+We construct the $100(1-\alpha)\%$ confidence interval for $\beta_{0}$ as $\big\{\de G_{n}(\widehat{\beta})/\de\beta\big\}^{-1}(G_{n(\alpha/2)}^{*},G_{n(1-\alpha/2)}^{*})$, which has the nominal coverage level asymptotically.
+The double-resampling procedure is parallel to the weighted bootstrap procedure of \citet{adusumilli2022bootstrap}.
+Thus, the validity of the double-resampling procedure is a straightforward adaptation of the proofs in the work of \citet{adusumilli2022bootstrap} to our setting under regularity conditions given in Assumption S2.
+The interested reader is encouraged to consult the original article by \citet{adusumilli2022bootstrap} for details.

-\begin{remark}Here we provide some discussion to Step 0.
-Note that the secondary matching procedure matches on the full set of covariates, rather than on the propensity scores.
+\begin{remark}We provide some discussions to Step 0.
+Note that the secondary matching procedure matches on the full set of covariates rather than on the propensity scores.
 Doing so preserves the conditional covariance in (\ref{eq:c}) between $X$ and the error terms $\widehat{r}_{2i}$, given the propensity scores.
 This term reflects the improvement when using the estimated propensity score.
-See \citet{adusumilli2017bootstrap}.
-We impute $k_{i}(\omega)$ by drawing a value from the empirical distribution of $k_{i}(W_{i})$ in propensity score strata for $W_{i}=\omega$ to re-create the distribution of $k_{i}(W_{i})$.
+See Adusumilli.\cite{adusumilli2022bootstrap} We impute $k_{i}(\omega)$ by drawing a value from the empirical distribution of $k_{i}(W_{i})$ in the propensity score strata for $W_{i}=\omega$ to re-create the distribution of $k_{i}(W_{i})$.
+The number of the propensity score strata $q_N$ is required to go to infinity as the sample size increases.
+In finite samples, we suggest using quintiles ($q_N=5$) and recommend conducting sensitive analysis with different choices of $q_N$.
+Our simulation study shows that the performance of the proposed double-sampling procedure is not sensitive to this choice.

 \end{remark}